Dachshund Arthritis

 What to do if your dachshund has been diagnosed with arthritis?

 There are many things you can do to control the effects of arthritis, and even though these steps may not be as effective as corrective surgery, they can make an arthritic dog much more comfortable, and improve its quality of life.
-As a general step, you should keep the arthritic dog lean, and well muscled.
+As a general step, you should keep the arthritic dog lean, and well-muscled.
 So don’t overfeed your dog, and do force him to do a little exercise.

 There are some drugs called GAGS (for Glycosamino Glycans) that actually get inside the joint, and may even reverse some of the effects of arthritis.
-I’m also a very firm believer in giving older dogs antioxidants, which improve their general health and makes them more resistant to arthritis.
+I’m also a very firm believer in giving older dogs antioxidants, which improve their general health and make them more resistant to arthritis.
 Another possibility is acupuncture, which has been very effective in reducing swelling and the level of pain associated with arthritis.